RW Forsyth: Robert Wallace Forsyth

 Forsyth was married to Martha Sproull and they had thirteen children.
 He died on 31 January 1937 and is buried in Craigton Cemetery in south-west Glasgow.

-A marble bust of Robert Wallace Forsyth is on display at the People's Palace in Glasgow.
+Forsyth was famous for founding his eponymous chain of departments stores, RW Forsyth, in 1872.
+A marble bust of Robert Wallace Forsyth (1843-1937), by Sir William Reid Dick R.A., which was formerly on the stairwell of the Glasgow Headquarters in Renfield Street, is on display at the People's Palace in Glasgow.

-Edinburgh store History and architecture